RussellLangley/PersonalWebpage/README.md

 # PersonalWebpage
-Getting to know html and css more intimately by creating a personal webpage.
+Getting to know HTML and CSS more intimately by creating a personal webpage.